enkidevs/curriculum/nocode-webflow/webflow-introduction/diy/columns.md

 ## Practice

-Columns are layout elements used for organizing content side by side ???.
+Columns are layout elements used for organizing content side by side horizontally or vertically?

+???

 - horizontally
 - vertically